 - More Meal Prep Ideas

-This Homemade Meat Sauce is an easy way to upgrade your spaghetti, lasagna or any other pasta dish.
-It's a one-pot recipe that uses simple ingredients to create rich, deep and satisfying flavor.
+This Homemade Italian Meat Sauce is an easy way to upgrade your spaghetti, lasagna or any other pasta dish.
+It's an easy Meat Sauce recipe that uses simple ingredients to create rich, deep and satisfying flavor.